Mike Radcliffe

-In the provincial election of 1995, Radcliffe ran as a Progressive Conservative in the upscale west-end Winnipeg riding of River Heights.
+In the provincial election of 1995, Radcliffe ran as a Progressive Conservative in the upscale west-end Winnipeg riding of River Heights, which contained much of the territory represented federally by Winnipeg South Centre.
 He was successful on this occasion, defeating Liberal Anita Neville (later the MP for Winnipeg South Centre from 2000 to 2011) by 994 votes.
+He flipped the seat from Liberal to PC, as the former Liberal leader Sharon Carstairs had resigned to accept an appointment to the Senate of Canada.

-Radcliffe was appointed to cabinet on January 6, 1997, serving as Minister of Consumer and Corporate Affairs with responsibility for the Gaming Control Act.
+On January 6, 1997, Gary Filmon, the premier of Manitoba, appointed Radcliffe to the Executive Council of Manitoba, as Minister of Consumer and Corporate Affairs with responsibility for the Gaming Control Act.
 On February 5, 1999, he became the province's Minister of Labour, with responsibility for the Civil Service Act, the Civil Service Superannuation Act, the Civil Service Special Supplementary Severance Benefits Act (1983), the Public Servants Insurance Act and the Workers Compensation Act.

-The Progressive Conservatives were defeated by the New Democratic Party under Gary Doer in the provincial election of 1999.
-The NDP does not have a strong base in River Heights, and Radcliffe would probably not have had difficulty being re-elected under normal circumstances.
-It was to his misfortune, however, that provincial Liberal leader Jon Gerrard decided to contest the riding.
-Although the Liberals as a whole ran a poor provincial campaign and lost 10% from their 1995 support level, Gerrard was personally popular enough that he could defeat Radcliffe by 465 votes.
+Filmon's Progressive Conservatives lost government to the New Democratic Party under Gary Doer in the provincial election of 1999.
+The NDP did not have a strong base in River Heights, and Radcliffe would probably have been re-elected under normal circumstances.
+However, provincial Liberal leader Jon Gerrard decided to contest the riding.
+Although the Liberals as a whole ran a poor provincial campaign and lost 10% from their 1995 support level, Gerrard was personally popular enough that he defeated Radcliffe by 465 votes.

 Radcliffe attempted to defeat Gerrard in a rematch in the 2003 provincial election but lost by almost 2,000 votes.